 What?
 No, I honestly forgot about the present because there are so many people here I’d love to catch up with.
 Moien, Mr. Prime Minister, glad you came.
 Bonjour, Stephane, great to see you again.
 How old am I?
 Sixty-three years young, is what I say.
 Can I get you a drink?
 I’ll run down to the cellar to see if we have red wine.

 Okay, you win.
 Time for the present.
 You want me to close my eyes?
 If it’s okay, I’d rather not.
 I’m a bit tired and I’m worried about falling asleep.
-Oops, I forget to check Facebook to see who wished me a happy birthday.
+Oops, I forgot to check Facebook to see who wished me a happy birthday.
 I’d better do that and then I might go to bed, actually.
 I have to wake up really early tomorrow and put on my military regalia.
 Enjoy yourselves.
 Goodnight.

 Fine, I’ll close my eyes.
 Are you happy now?
 I can’t see anything.
 Ouch, I just hit a coffee table.
 Yes, give me your arm and lead me to the big surprise.
 Oh, where in the world are we going?
 Just a wild guess, but by any chance are you taking me to that large window that offers a view of the Pétrusse?